NyteshadeXT/PF2e-Vault/8) Adventures/Completed/5A - The Slaver's Stone (D181).md

 The Proud Boys gang camps near the trading post.
 They are cruel brigands who sometimes work with Magrak when he needs more muscle than his own team can provide.
 The bandits accompanied Magrak on his last expedition but split off from him to spend their pay at the trading post.

 The characters can beat the information they need from the brigands and, in fact, this might be the best approach.
-In that case, go to [[#Encounter 1 Local Color]].
+In that case, go to [[#Encounter 1 Local Color|Encounter 1 Local Color]].

 Alternatively, cautious adventurers might try talking (or, they might beat the needed information from a captive after defeating the bandits).
 In that case, run the “Interrogating the Brigands” skill challenge.
 If parley occurs first, the bandit captain, a wily half-elf named Carrus, does the talking.
 Carrus is unpleasant, has a foul mouth, and a leering eye.
 Otherwise, the same information can come from any of the bandits.
 Characters gain a +2 bonus to Intimidate checks if they defeat the bandits first.